aeronavery/zig-toml/README.md

 ## Building and Usage

+This library is self-contained and requires no dependencies.

 To build simply run `zig build` and that will output a file called `libtoml.a` that you can link with your program.

 If you want to run the tests then use the `zig build test` command.